Huma Abedin: Personal life

 Abedin is a practicing Muslim.
 In addition to English and Urdu, Abedin also speaks fluent Arabic.

 Abedin started dating then-U.S. Representative Anthony Weiner in 2007, and they were engaged in 2009.
 They were married on July 10, 2010, with former U.S. President Bill Clinton officiating the wedding ceremony.
 In December 2011, Abedin gave birth to a boy.
 On August 29, 2016, Abedin announced her separation from Weiner after new sexting allegations were made against him.
 In early 2017, Abedin announced her intent to file for divorce with sole physical custody of their son.
 On May 19, 2017, after Weiner pled guilty, she filed for divorce.
 Abedin and Weiner withdrew their divorce case in January 2018, stating that they decided to settle privately in order to spare their son further embarrassment.
-As of November 2021, their divorce is in its final stages, although they still see each other and raise their son.
+By November 2021, their divorce was reportedly in its final stages, although they raise their son jointly.
+Their divorce was finalized in early 2025.

 Hillary Clinton has been described as a mentor and mother figure to Abedin.
 In 2010, at Abedin's wedding to Weiner, Clinton said: "I have one daughter.
 But if I had a second daughter, it would [be] Huma."
 During a trip that Clinton and Abedin made to Saudi Arabia, Abedin's mother said to Clinton, "Hillary, you have spent more time with my daughter than I have in the past 15 years.
 I'm jealous of you!"

 In a May 2022 interview, Abedin said she struggles with anxiety and has been in therapy due to the shock and trauma of dealing with her husband's sexting scandal.
-She also said she has started dating again and feels excited about the process.
-In July 2022 it was reported that Abedin was in a relationship with actor Bradley Cooper.
+She also said she had started dating again and felt excited about the process.

+In the fall of 2023, Abedin met Alexander Soros, the second youngest son of George Soros, at a birthday party for a mutual friend.
+They began dating shortly afterwards and in July 2024, she announced her engagement to Soros.
+The pair wed on June 14, 2025.
+High-profile individuals in attendance included various Democratic political leaders, Hollywood celebrities and other individuals such as Anna Wintour.